 Virtual reality is used today in the medical field (good the first results of its use as anesthesia), in the real estate sector and there is even a VR helmet for agri-food purposes.
 The VR cow, gentlemen.

-Like any "young" technology that seeks its dimension, some uses are stranger than others.
-There was no point in waiting for this recent experiment conducted by Russian farmers in Moscow to know, but this is a nice confirmation.
+Like any "young" technology looking for its dimension, some uses are stranger than others.
+There was no need to wait for this recent experiment conducted by Russian farmers in Moscow to know, but this is a nice confirmation.

 Virtual reality, special milk

-During the experiment, which is still in progress, the farmers equipped their cows with a special VR helmet in the hope of improving the general "emotional mood" of their herd.
+During the experiment, which is still ongoing, the farmers equipped their cows with a special VR helmet in the hope of improving the general "emotional state of mind" of their herd.

-A little bit the evolved version of listening to Mozart, which in the past has proven to have an effect on cows.
+A bit like the evolved version of listening to Mozart, which in the past has proven to have an effect on cows.

 Away that bad winter: welcome, good weather.

-Farmers collaborated with virtual reality developers and veterinarians to simulate a believable (for cows) virtual spring meadow environment.
+The farmers collaborated with virtual reality developers and veterinarians to simulate the environment of a believable (for cows) virtual spring meadow.

 The results?
-At first glance promising: the behavior of the 'VR cow' certainly appears to improve, and experts note "a general reduction in anxiety" among the animals.
+At first glance promising: the behavior of the 'VR cow' certainly seems to improve, and experts note "a general reduction in anxiety" among the animals.

-After this first phase, which I would define as "empirical," farmers will have the opportunity to offer their livestock a much more advanced simulation.
+Once this first phase, which I would define as "empirical", has been overcome, farmers will have the opportunity to offer their livestock a much more advanced simulation.

 VR helmet for cows: ethical doubts at all levels

 The ethics of this experiment are certainly questionable.
-On balance even Mozart's unsolicited listening could be considered a magnificent form of torture, but here we exceed the levels of pervasiveness.
-We are talking about cows shipped into the Matrix with a VR helmet to make more milk.
-If you put men instead of cows you have remade the Wachowski sisters, "paro paro".
+On balance even unsolicited listening to Mozart could be considered a magnificent form of torture, but here we exceed the levels of pervasiveness.
+We're talking about cows sent into the Matrix with a VR helmet to make more milk.
+If you put men instead of cows you have remade the Wachowski sisters, “paro paro”.

 But it must also be said that trying to improve the emotional well-being of farm animals is an almost indispensable measure given the living conditions to which they are subjected.